scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 We expect to improve support for advanced indexing and linear algebra in the coming months.
 Documentation online describes how to add new operations, new type or new graph transformations.
-There are also experimental version of the scan operation, used for looping, for the GPU and an experimental lazy-evalution enabled Theano.
+There are also experimental version of the scan operation, used for looping, for the GPU and an experimental lazy-evaluation enabled Theano.

 Also the library has been tuned towards expressions related to machine